Simulation Reset Detection Calculator for Poisson Reset Risk

 The calculator automates these computations so you can experiment quickly.
 That is especially useful if you want to compare how strongly the final probability responds to each input.
 For small hazards, changes look almost linear; for larger hazards, the curve bends sharply and probabilities race toward 100%.

-The output probability should be read as:
+The output from this calculator should be read as:

 Under the model's assumptions and your chosen parameters, this is the chance that at least one reset happens during the specified time window.